 Life estate deeds are sometimes used in Alabama to avoid probate.
 The term life estate deed does not relate to the warranty of title.
 Instead, it designates the deed as an instrument that will transfer property on the death of the current owner.
 Because the term life estate deed deals with a different issue than warranty of title, a deed may be both a quitclaim deed and a life estate deed.

 Assuming the person added to the deed outlives the original owner, the property will automatically transfer to that person at the original owner’s death.
 This approach should only be used if the owner is comfortable giving away part of the property during the owner’s life.

 How to Create an Alabama Quitclaim Deed

-Care must be taken to create an Alabama quitclaim deed.
+Care must be taken to create a quitclaim deed that meets the specific requirements of Alabama law.
 Seemingly small differences in language can have legal consequences.
 For example, using the words grant, bargain, or sell in the deed can create implied warranties that classify the deed as a warranty deed.
 It is important to include language that conveys the property to the new owner in a way that ensures that the deed will qualify as a quitclaim deed.

 The use of inconsistent language in a deed creates patent ambiguity—ambiguity that can be seen from the text of the document itself.
 Deeds with patent ambiguity can be tricky because no one—including title companies or buyers—know the legal status of the property.
 Patent ambiguity usually requires court proceedings or other curative action to straighten out the title to the property.
 This can be avoided by using deeds that contain correct and consistent language from the outset.

 Need a quitclaim deed that meets Alabama recording requirements?